NYCPlanning/Geosupport-UPG/docs/appendices/appendix13.md

 [Appendix 3](/appendices/appendix03/) consists of a data item dictionary describing the fields that occur in the work areas.

 [Appendix 12](/appendices/appendix12/) describes the differences between the COWs and MSWs.
+Note that as of January 1, 2020, MSWs are no longer supported.

 The Geosupport Character-Only work areas (COWs) contain no packed decimal or binary fields; all fields are character.
 The work areas are divided into logical groups.
 For example work area 1 is divided into three parts; namely,